CA-DevTest/SV4dotNet/README.md

 		public void Setup()
 		{
-			// The below method will load the config that you would like to use
+			// The below method will load the config that you would like to use (Ex: SV.config)
-			// (Ex: for DevTest - SV.config and for Blazemeter - BlazeVSE.config)
 			// Alternatively to read the below parameter during runtime, you can add it
 			// to the runsettings file and read it from the TestContext.Parameters config = SVClient.SVLoadConfig(TestContext.Parameters["SV.config"]);